Mike12041204/cuQC/README.md

 .
 .
 ```
-We can convert *input* to the serialized format used by cuQC by using the adjToSer.cpp code.
+We can convert *input* to the serialized format by using the adjToSer.cpp code.

 This program should first be compiled using `g++` to an executable file, if this executable were to be named *AtoS* then the line would be as such:
 ```